Strategic Assessment. – Nine Steps to Success™

 Research should be conducted both Externally and Internally.
-The former should include a high level view of such things as economic, political, regulatory and demographic forces, specific changes occurring in related industries and markets and of course customer and stakeholder need.
-The latter should include core competencies and strengths, weaknesses, capacity, culture, internal stakeholders needs, communication capability and performance.
+The former should include a high-level view of economic, political, regulatory and demographic forces, specific changes occurring in related industries and markets and, of course, customer and stakeholder needs.
+The latter should include core competencies, strengths, weaknesses, capacity, culture, internal stakeholder’s needs, communication capability, and performance.

 SWOT (Strength, Weakness, Opportunity, Threat)

-A SWOT analysis can be produced as a result of conducting internal and external research as described above or as a workshop involving a strategic planning team.
-In many companies, the collective wisdom of a strategic planning team can be far greater that any amount of research conducted by external parties.
-The purpose of the SWOT analysis is to summarise an overall position in a single chart.
+A SWOT analysis can be produced by conducting internal and external research as described above or as a workshop involving a strategic planning team.
+In many companies, a strategic planning team’s collective wisdom can be far greater than any amount of research conducted by external parties.
+The SWOT analysis aims to summarise an overall position in a single chart.
 The following are some of the things to be considered for each area:

 – What advantages does the organisation have over others?